Are you accused of daydreaming while doing your homework? If so, you could be a holistic learner.

 There are many differences of opinion when it comes to cognitive styles.
-Some researchers support the notion of holistic and analytic learners.
+Some researchers support the notion of two types of processing methods for brains that are called holistic and analytic learners.

 We sometimes refer to holistic learners as the student type who is deep and contemplative.
 This type of student - the smart over-achiever who sometimes comes across as scatterbrained and disorganized - can sometimes become annoyed by his or her own brain.